“What if we considered a healthy imagination vital to our health?”

 We need alternatives to our present situation- whether those alternatives are pure escapism, a different perspective or the space to imagine a healthy future.
 Images, music, video clips, stories and poetry all offer us this space, whether engaging with the offerings of others or creating for ourself.
 They are a tonic for the heightened anxiety that we now live with.
 They are a tonic for our imagination.

-Believing so wholeheartedly in the importance of this tonic, we have an entire Department dedicated to studying it in CIT Crawford – Arts in Health & Education.
-The arts can support us, whether that is singing across the street to our neighbours, laughing over a meme, drawing a picture, escaping into a story or being carried away by a piece of music.
+Believing so wholeheartedly in the importance of this tonic, we have an entire Department dedicated to studying it in MTU Crawford – Arts in Health & Education.
+The arts can support us.
+They engage our senses, connect us to others, develop our capacity to slow down and notice the world around us.
+They can enable us to explore alternatives and inspire us to take action.
 Now more than ever we need to nurture our imagination, our capacity to picture alternatives.

 – Louise Foott